Skip to main content

 2 - src: /sites/elevidyshcp/files/2024-08/ELE-HCP-1.0-2.0-Crecent-8-001_0.json / styles: top: 890px;right: -390px;width: 610px;height: 1841px;transform: scaleX(-1); / flip x: 1

-Evaluated in a robust clinical trial program in Duchenne1
+Evaluated in a robust clinical trial program with a broad patient population1*

-ELEVIDYS was evaluated in multiple clinical trials that included a broad patient population of more than 200 ambulatory (n=206) and non-ambulatory (n=8) individuals.
-Clinical trials are ongoing to verify long-term data as well as outcomes in non-ambulatory individuals.22-24
+ELEVIDYS was evaluated in multiple clinical trials that included a broad patient population of more than 200 individuals.
+Clinical trials are ongoing to verify long-term efficacy and safety data.1,24-27

 KEY DEMOGRAPHICS1